sanjeev-kr/newsletter/README.md

 ```

 ## Install Manually
-- Download Zip and extract
+- Download zip and extract
-- create a new directory Sanjeev/Newsletter in app/code directory and copy and paste in Sanjeev/Newsletter directory.
+- Create a new directory Sanjeev/Newsletter in app/code directory and copy and paste files in Sanjeev/Newsletter directory.
 - And run below commands

 ```